 GoPro cameras are best known for video.
 But they’re also very capable at taking photos.
 Here are some real-world examples I’ve taken with the HERO 4 Silver.

 If you’d prefer your GoPro not to draw attention to itself while filming, there are several options for making it more discreet.

-A rundown of the various video modes available on the new GoPro HERO5 Session.
+Here’s a rundown of the various video modes available on the GoPro HERO5 Session action camera.

 A headline feature of the new GoPro HERO5 Black and HERO5 Session is the addition of built-in video stabilization.
 So I’ve put it to the test.
 Here are the results.

 A rundown of the various video modes, resolutions, framerates, fields of view, formats, bitrates, and stabilization options available on the GoPro HERO5 Black.

 Some newer GoPros have a new in-camera feature for something you could only do in post-production before: correcting fisheye in photos and videos.
 It’s called Linear FOV.

 Some GoPros, like the HERO7 Black, offer a choice between two color modes in the photo mode: GoPro and Flat.
 Here are some examples and when they’re best used.